jwlerch78/dashieapp_staging/.reference/build-plans/voice-widget-implementation.md

 ### Phase 1 Complete When:

-✅ User can click mic button on PC and speak "dark mode" → theme changes ✅ User can say "Hey Dashie" on Android, then "light mode" → theme changes ✅ Widget shows live transcript as user speaks
+✅ User can click mic button on PC and speak "dark mode" → theme changes ✅ User can click mic button on Android/Fire TV and speak "light mode" → theme changes ✅ User can say "Hey Dashie" on Android, then "light mode" → theme changes (when wake word is fixed) ✅ Widget shows live transcript as user speaks
 ✅ TTS says "Theme changed to [dark/light] mode" after successful change ✅ Widget shows appropriate state (idle, listening, confirmation) at all times